thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 On the other hand, if we are committing more frequently into mainline, we communicate to the rest of the team the direction we are taking with the code to implement this feature.
 For example, we could add a conditional indicating the start of the new code we are working on and have it disabled by default.
-From then on the rest of the team can see the changes we are introducing.
-They can immediately see how this affects their work and they can instantly adapt to these changes.
+From then on the rest of the team the new changes we are introducing.
+They immediately spot how this affects their work and therefore can instantly adapt to these changes.

+This is precisely the purpose of Version Control Systems and Continuous Integration: to publish our ideas to the rest of the team and see the impact on others and for the rest of the team to see the direction of our thinking.

 We could argue that introducing this conditional, increases the complexity of the codebase.
 Which is true.
 On the other hand by using a feature branch and not